zhangwwpeng/cool-chunk.nvim/docs/en/chunk.md

 If set to false, the usercmd and autocmd it carries will not be generated, and the mod will be closed at this time

-`notify` is used to control whether to pop up a prompt in some cases (such as using the disableHLChunk command twice in a row), the default is true
+`notify` is used to control whether to pop up a prompt in some cases (such as using the disablecool-chunk command twice in a row), the default is true

 If set to false, vim's match will be used to highlight the code block, otherwise treesitter will be used to determine the current code block

-`exclude_filetypes` is a lua table type, example as follows, the default exclude_filetypes can be found in the [default config](../../lua/hlchunk/utils/filetype.lua)
+`exclude_filetypes` is a lua table type, example as follows, the default exclude_filetypes can be found in the [default config](../../lua/cool-chunk/utils/filetype.lua)

 ```lua
 exclude_filetypes = {